 Between the 22nd of July 2019 to the 17th of September 2019, the government sought consultation on people’s views regarding the proposals to introduce a fit and proper test for park home site owners and managers in England.

-What this may mean for park home site owners and managers in England:
+How will this affect park home site owners and managers in England:

 Five new sections will be introduced to amend Section 8 of the Mobile Homes Act 2013.
-These new sections will set out that a site owner in England will not be permitted to use that land or any part of that land, as a relevant protected site, unless:
+These new sections will in effect give the local councils more effective control.
+They will set out that a site owner in England will not be allowed to use the land or any part of the land, as a residential mobile home park, unless:

-The government has also set out certain law which presents the consequences for site owners, should they not adhere to the requirements set out above.
+Within the amendment, the government has also set out certain laws which outline consequences for site owners that do not adhere to the requirements set out above.

-This would be a summary only offence, whereby a failure to adhere to the requirements, would be punishable by a fine.
-However, should the site owner or appointed site manager have been convicted of the same offence on two or more occasions, the local authority has the option to apply to the court for a revocation of the site owner’s license.
+Park home owners should be aware that should the site owner or manager fail to comply to the requirements, they would receive a fine.
+If this action is repeated and they are convicted of the same offence on two or more occasions, the local authority has the option to apply to the court for a revocation of the site owner’s license.

-Under a civil sanction, should the site owner have not adhered to the above requirements, the local authority could apply to a First-tier Tribunal (Property Chamber) which if successful, would have the effect of revocation of the site owners license.
+Under a civil sanction, should the site owner have not adhered to the above requirements, the local authority could apply to a First-tier Tribunal (Property Chamber).
+If they are successful, this would have the effect of revocation of the site owners license.

 Furthermore, there are additional enforceable requirements under this amendment to the law.

-Whilst there is no doubt that the original intentions of the introduction of the Mobile Homes Act 2013 aimed to raise standards of service in the industry, to ensure a more professional delivery to park homeowners.
-This amendment to the legislation will affect operators and park owners who do not wish to comply with the new requirement of ‘fit and proper’, and without changing their approach these site owners may find themselves unable to continue operating delivering a service.
+Even though this amendment to the legislation is governed by law, there will be operators and park owners who do not wish to comply with the new requirement of ‘fit and proper’.
+However, without changing their approach, these site owners may find themselves facing legal challenges and unable to remain operating.